 Tips for Investing

-- Before investing in unfamiliar foreign markets, consider consulting with a financial advisor who has experience with international investing.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+- Before investing in unfamiliar foreign markets, consider consulting with a financial advisor.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Since investing in non-U.S. securities can be more complicated than investing on a U.S. exchange, it’s important to keep close tabs on how much of your portfolio goes into such investments.
-A free, easy-to-use asset allocation calculator can be immensely helpful in keep your investments balanced.
+SmartAsset’s asset allocation calculator can be immensely helpful in keep your investments balanced.

 Photo credit: ©iStock.com/Nikada, ©iStock.com/danielvfung, ©iStock.com/fazon1